Kelly Dixon: Session 3

 “They’re saying I’m not a real person.
 Why are they saying that?”
 Kelly sobbed.

 “Listen to them.
-Why are they saying this?”
+Why are they saying you’re not a person?”

-“Kelly, were going to change topics for a moment.
+“Kelly, can we change topics for just a moment?
 I want you to tell me about your parents.”

 “Try Kelly, go back and remember your mother and father.”